 Year 4: This is followed in fourth year by courses covering aspects of medicine, surgery and public health.
 Associated practical sessions allow clinical cases to be examined and discussed in detail.

 Year 5: In your final year there are no formal lectures and the emphasis is on small group clinical teaching covering all the common species of domestic animals.
 During this time you will be involved in all aspects of work in our busy referral hospitals.
 You will also gain first-hand experience in one of several practices linked to the veterinary school such as the busy small animal clinic at the People’s Dispensary for Sick Animals in Glasgow, and you may choose to spend time in residence at a large veterinary practice in Lanark.

-Standard entry: Advanced Higher Biology and Chemistry at BB plus 5 Highers at AAAAB (at the end of S5) including Chemistry at A, Biology and Maths or Physics.
+Standard entry: Advanced Higher Biology and Chemistry at BB plus 5 Highers at AAAAB (Highers by end of S5) including Biology, Chemistry and Maths or Physics.
+Practical experience required.

-Widening access entry: Advanced Higher Biology and Chemistry at BB plus 5 Highers at AAABB (at the end of S5) including Chemistry at A, Biology and Maths or Physics.
-Concessions may be made to S6 grades required for applicants successful at interview.
-Successful completion and grades in the Reach Programme.
+Widening access entry: Advanced Higher Biology and Chemistry at BB plus 5 Highers at AAABB (Highers by end of S5) including Biology, Chemistry and Maths or Physics.
+Practical experience required.
+Successful completion of Reach programme necessary.

 Entry is subject to interview.

 College of Medical, Veterinary and Life Sciences